-Kicking off with Kangaroo Island’s The Enchanted Fig Tree on 11 December 2020 to 30 April 2021, each year, the Gastronomo team will scout incredible dining sites and venues around the South Australian wilderness to treat guests to the ultimate gourmet journey.
+Kicking off with Kangaroo Island’s The Enchanted Fig Tree in December to April, each year, the Gastronomo team will scout incredible dining sites and venues around the South Australian wilderness to treat guests to the ultimate gourmet journey.

 That Hannaford has decided to kick off Gastronomo with The Enchanted Fig Tree in Kangaroo Island is telling of his investment in exploration.
 Having grown up on the island, where his mother would hold parties under the fabled, 120-year-old fig tree, he knows better than most that there’s no place better to whet both the imagination and the appetite.

 “The island is gargantuan and spread out so that it invites exploration; you have to search and dig and feed your curiosity,” he says of the pristine wilderness where rugged cliffs soar above pounding waves and tranquil bays and endless red sand dunes are dotted with all manner of Australian wildlife.